GUIDE 2025

 Types of HR Documents

-The HR department has to manage many types of company-related documents such as
+The HR department has to manage many types of company-related documents, such as:

 • Job profiles and job descriptions